qntmCharles/qntmCharles.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a post-doctoral research associate at the [Institute for Computing in Climate Science](https://iccs.cam.ac.uk/) and the [Atmosphere & Ocean Dynamics group](https://www.atm.damtp.cam.ac.uk/) at the University of Cambridge.
+I'm a post-doctoral research associate at the [Institute for Computing in Climate Science](https://iccs.cam.ac.uk/) and the [Atmosphere & Ocean Dynamics group](https://www.atm.damtp.cam.ac.uk/) at the University of Cambridge, working with [Dr. Alison Ming](https://www.maths.cam.ac.uk/person/adk33).
 I am also a Bye-Fellow at [Emmanuel College, Cambridge](https://www.emma.cam.ac.uk/).

 I am interested in all aspects of atmospheric fluid dynamics, with a particular focus on convection.
 My PhD addressed hydration of the tropical tropopause layer by overshooting deep convection.
 To get to grips with the